WHAT IS CASE INVESTIGATOR?

-In the person dashboard you will find every person in the investigation.
+In the person dashboard, you will find every person in the investigation.
 Each presented in a comprehensive overview that will give you the complete picture where Case Investigator will automatically answer the common four W’s – What?
 When?
 Where? and Who?.
-The result of these questions are shown in graphical views like activity line, relation view and maps.
+The result of these questions is shown in graphical views like activity line, relation view, and maps.

 WORKING WITH MEDIA

 No matter what your needs are when working with media files, Case Investigator will have you covered.
 The media view is put together so it is easy to understand and simple to navigate without compromising on features and functionalities.